umr4nlp/umr-guidelines/guidelines.md

 	:modstr FullAff)
 ```

 One more context in which inverse participant roles are used is in the annotation of certain relations that are mostly thought of (and mostly expressed in languages) as nominal modification - specifically, kinship relations and certain other relational nouns, e.g. those designating functions within organizations.
 For the annotation of noun phrases like *my father*, or *the President of the University of New Mexico*, UMR uses a `(p/ person)` concept node as the top of the graph, connected with an inverse participant role to a non-verbal clause predicate (which can then take further argument roles to express other elements in the NP).
 The most general, coarse-grained non-verbal clause predicate to be used in such annotations is `have-role-91`, although more specific predicates (e.g. `kinship-91, have-org-role-91`) for frequently encountered concrete relation types are also available.
 The rolesets used for their arguments are detailed in [Part 3-1-3-5](#part-3-1-3-5-non-verbal-clauses)).
-The use of these predicates in such annotations is illustrated in [\[3-2-1-3 (3)\]](#3-2-1-3 (3)).
+The use of these predicates in such annotations is illustrated in <a href="#3-2-1-3 (3)">(3)</a>.

-<span id="3-2-1-3 (3)" label="3-2-1-3 (3)">\[3-2-1-3 (3)\]</span>
+<span id="3-2-1-3 (3)">\[3-2-1-3 (3)\]</span>

-<span id="3-2-1-3 (3a)" label="3-2-1-3 (3a)">\[3-2-1-3 (3a)\]</span>
+<span id="3-2-1-3 (3a)">\[3-2-1-3 (3a)\]</span>
 ```
 I met my father.
 (m/ meet-03